ConventionCatCorp/concat-docs/docs/guides/products/claimtickets.md

 ## Get Started with Claim Tickets

-Claim tickets can be configured on products that have already been for sale, or on brand new ones; They only effect the checkin process.
+Claim tickets can be configured on products that have already been for sale, or on brand new ones; They only effect the check-in process.

 ### Configuring ticket design